 The ECU has a range of readings it will accept from the oxygen sensor, given the ratio of fuel it’s added.
 If the oxygen sensor readings are outside this window, the ECU sets a warning by illuminating the check engine light.

 The fix – remove the cap and fit it correctly.
 Correctly, by the way, it likely means the cap writing faces you; I know that sounds stupid, but for some vehicles, it’s the solution.

-You might well ask, why would the manufacturers design an oil cap that can be fitted backways, oversight, and has worked for many brands oversight is soooo common at even the premium brands.
+You might well ask, why would the manufacturers design an oil cap that can be fitted backways?

 Dipstick Not Fully Seated

-I’m not making excuses here, merely offering an insight.
+I’m not making excuses here; merely offering insight.
 Many mechanics are paid by the job and performing oil changes really doesn’t pay very much.
-Indeed most shops don’t make a ton on oil changes either, they are seen as a loss leader.
-This often results in rushed oil change jobs, they are pushed through the workshop quickly, so the shop can get onto the higher paying brake jobs, etc.
+Indeed most shops don’t make a ton on oil changes either; they are seen as a loss leader.
+This often results in rushed oil change jobs; they are pushed through the workshop quickly, so the shop can get onto the higher-paying brake jobs, etc.